 The Company currently operates in three reportable segments: Roadway Sensors, Automotive Sensors and Transportation Systems.
-The Roadway Sensors segment includes the Company's Vantage vehicle detection systems for traffic intersection control and certain highway traffic data collection applications.
+The Roadway Sensors segment includes the Company's Vantage vehicle detection systems for traffic intersection control, incident detection and certain highway traffic data collection applications.
 The Automotive Sensors segment includes AutoVue and is comprised of all activities related to lane departure warning systems for vehicle safety.
-The Transportation Systems for the ITS industry.
+The Transportation Systems segment includes transportation engineering and consulting services and the development of transportation management and traveler information systems for the ITS industry.
 The accounting policies of the reportable segments are the same as those described in the summary of significant accounting policies except that certain expenses, such as interest, amortization of certain intangibles and certain corporate expenses are not allocated to the segments.
+In addition, certain assets, including cash and cash equivalents, deferred taxes and certain long-lived and intangible assets, are not allocated to the segments.
 The reportable segments are each managed separately because they manufacture and distribute distinct products or provide services with different processes.
 All segment revenues are derived from external customers.

-The following table sets forth selected unaudited financial information for the Company's reportable segments for the three month periods ended June 30, 2006 and 2005:
+The following table sets forth selected unaudited financial information for the Company's reportable segments for the three and nine months ended December 31, 2006 and 2005: